What do I have to say that's important enough to be worth publishing? Will anyone even care? This isn't working. I'll try again tomorrow.

-To combat this: Today we're going to look at some tried and tested techniques for coming up with blog post ideas even when you feel like you've got no creativity left to give.
-These tips can be used by any type of blogger or publisher, whether you're creating for a public blog, a weekly newsletter or a membership website!
+To combat this: Today we're going to look at some proven techniques for coming up with blog post ideas even when you feel like you've got no creativity left to give.
+These tips can be used by any type of blogger or publisher, whether you're creating for a public blog, a weekly newsletter, or a membership website!

 #1 – Keep an ideas file

 The most important thing about inspiration is that you can't predict when it's going to strike.
-When the sun is shining, you need to be ready to make hay.
-To a degree that simply involves basic preparation.
+That's why it's essential to build a system that supports your creative work.

-One of the best ways to come up with initial ideas for your own blog is to consistently expose yourself to blogs you want to emulate.
+A great way to come up with initial ideas for blog posts is to consistently expose yourself to the type of content you want to emulate.

-- Use a feed reader (we like Feedly) to subscribe to your favourite blogs and check in once a day to see what's been published.
+- Use a feed reader (we like Feedly) to subscribe to your favorite blogs and check daily to see what's been published.

-- Sign up to the newsletters of your favourite blogs so that you never miss a post
+- Sign up for your favorite writers' newsletters so that you never miss a post.

-- Put some time in the calendar every week as designated blog reading time for inspiration and ideas
+- Set a weekly calendar appointment as a designated blog reading time for inspiration and ideas.

-Don't be afraid to steal ideas which are clearly working for other people.
-There's a vast amount that can be learned from the success of others (see #10 for more on this).
-Just don't actually steal their content.
-That isn't cool.
+Don't be afraid to steal ideas that are clearly working for other people.
+There's a vast amount that can be learned from the success of others.

 #3 - Ask your audience

-Reader participation and community driven content is a key component for many successful independent bloggers and membership business owners.
+Reader participation and community-driven content are key components for many successful independent bloggers and membership business owners.

 Foolish bloggers go out in search of ideas, efficient bloggers allow ideas to come to them.

-Many-a-noble-blogger has been stuck for content ideas before you, and while that has been an insurmountable hurdle for some, there are many more who have conquered it and documented the process.
+Many-a-noble-blogger has been stuck searching for blog post ideas before you, and while that has been an insurmountable hurdle for some, there are many more who have conquered it and documented the process.

-Weeks, months and years after publication, they still bring in a steady stream of new visitors to discover your blog for the first time.
+Weeks, months, and years after publication, they still bring in a steady stream of new visitors.

 So you know this content works, the next question is: How could you expand on it?
 Could you do a follow-up?
 Could you refresh the content in the post with a new and improved version?